paritytech/polkassembly/kubernetes/README.md

 - Run migrations in hasura
   We are using remote join branch of hasura where automatic migrations are not running.
 We need to run them maually.
   The steps are:
-  - Whitelist your IP address in google cloud sql connection tab.
   - Clone the hasura cli and copy it in a directory in your PATH.

     ```bash